Skip to main content Skip to Chat

 Frequently Asked Questions

-I am a parent and I need support
+I am a parent and I need support with food and nutrition during the school day for my child

-If you are a parent, please contact your child's school Principal in order to learn about the various supports and resources available to you and your child, such as no-fee meals and snacks during the school day.
+If you are a parent, please contact your child's Principal in order to learn about the various supports and resources available to you and your child, such as no-fee meals and snacks during the school day.
 Parent and student confidentiality will be strictly maintained.

 What is the purpose of the new school food programs funding?